Personal Income Tax in Vietnam 2025: Rates & Obligations

 What are Vietnam’s progressive income tax rates?

 Vietnam has seven tiers in its progressive tax rates.
 The percentage of income tax charged increases as the income generated increases.
 Note that there are also flat tariffs on capital gains, prizes, and inheritances, however, these generally do not apply to foreign entities.
-That said, the are detailed in the linked Personal Income Tax Law in Article 23.
+That said, the are detailed in the linked Personal Income Tax Law in Article 23 and include:

 Progressive income tax rates, Vietnam, VND millions